squidfunk/mkdocs-material/docs/extensions/codehilite.md

 ## Supported languages <small>excerpt</small>

-CodeHilite uses [Pygments][], a generic syntax highlighter with support for over [300 languages][], so the following list of examples is just an excerpt.
+CodeHilite uses [Pygments][2], a generic syntax highlighter with support for over [300 languages][3], so the following list of examples is just an excerpt.

 ### Bash